NYANPLAN3/til24-main/README.md

 Oh yeah, this template should work with the fancy "Dev Containers: Clone Repository in Container Volume..." feature.

-## Usage Instructions

-- Replace all instances of `py-api-template`.
-Optionally, rename `src` to a nicer name.
-  - Tip: Rename the `src` folder first for auto-refactoring.

 ## Useful Commands